A Guide to Car Loans & Interest Rates in Malaysia

 Another factor that might affect your installment and interest is the loan period.
 In Malaysia, the maximum repayment period for a car loan is nine years.
 The longer you stretch the repayment period, the less installment amount you’ll pay per month, though at the expense of incurring more interest over the long run.

 Example: You take up a RM 70,000 car loan with an interest rate of 3.5 percent.
-This is how much interest may be accrued, as well as your monthly installment.
+The table below shows the total interest that will be accrued, as well as your monthly installment.

 Loan Period 3 Years 5 Years 9 Years